Libbu/ci-capstone-project/README.md

 13. Users are able to leave comments on events.

-14. The website allows administrators to approve or decline all event posts.
+14. The website allows administrators to approve or decline event posts.

 15. The website allows administrators to delete any event or comment as necessary.